learn-co-curriculum/phase-4-serializing-associations/README.md

 1. Removed `director` and `female_director` as attributes in our movie migration file; added a `director_id` attribute
-2. Added a new migration for our `director` model with four attributes: `name`, `birthplace` and `sex`
+2. Added a new migration for our `director` model with three attributes: `name`, `birthplace` and `sex`
 3. Added the `belongs_to :director` macro to the `Movie` model and the `has_many :movies` macro to the `Director` model